ruthubasappa27/SCZ_mQTL_eQTL_Colocalisation_Pipeline/README.md

 ### Step 3 — Colocalisation
 Run `03_colocalisation/run_coloc_all.sh`
-- COLOC-reporter pipeline with trySusie mode
+- COLOC-reporter pipeline using coloc.susie where convergence was achieved
+- Automatic fallback to coloc.abf in loci where SuSiE fine-mapping failed to converge
-- PP4 >= 0.8 threshold
+- PP4 ≥ 0.8 threshold used to define colocalised loci
 - Output: results in COLOC-reporter/coloc/results/

 ### Step 4 — Results Analysis